-The question of how CBD oil works is still drawing a lot of attention.
-However, to understand how CBD oil works, then we have to examine the relationship between the receptors and the endocannabinoid system.
+The question of how CBD oil works are still drawing a lot of attention.
+However, to understand how CBD oil works, we must examine the relationship between the receptors and the endocannabinoid system.

 What Are The Potential Benefits?

 Generally, Cannabidiol is a natural potential remedy for various ailments.
-The nonpsychoactive compound has several health properties that make it effective in handling both physical and mental health complications.
+The nonpsychoactive compound has several health properties that effectively handle physical and mental health complications.
 Its potential benefits include:

 - Pain relief